joestubbs/coe379L-sp25/docs/unit04/intro_to_transformers.rst

 The transformer architecture that we will introduce in the next section was originally built to deal with natural language processing (NLP) tasks, specifically the task of language translation;
-that is, translating text from English to Spanish or from Russian to French, etc. In general, NPL focuses on tasks involving computer understanding of text data, such as that in books, articles, web pages, social media posts, etc. Some common NLP tasks include the following:
+that is, translating text from English to Spanish or from Russian to French, etc. In general, NLP focuses on tasks involving computer understanding of text data, such as that in books, articles, web pages, social media posts, etc. Some common NLP tasks include the following:

 1. *Sentiment Analysis:* what is the sentiment expressed by the text?
 For example, does the author